SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 PDF is a suitable format for uploading (paper) based documents into your exposition.
 The limitation is that PDF files, by nature, only support static (printable) graphics and text, not video or audio.
-Although Abobe has started to support rich media embedding in their own PDF viewers, there is almost no support for this in other PDF viewers (like the one in browsers).
+Although Adobe has started to support rich media embedding in their own PDF viewers, there is almost no support for this in other PDF viewers (like the one in browsers).
 In case text from a word processor needs to be combined with video and audio, use the [HTML